johnandersen777/johnandersen777.github.io/content/gospel_checksums.md

 - h adds the essence
 - enoch knew of the flood
 - Love is the essence of the Father
+- 2
+  - Theremodynamics
+    - 1st Law - There's no way to win
+    - 2nd Law - You can't even break even
+    - 3rd Law - Every object has a positive entropy which may become zero at absolute zero
+      - he says you can't get out of the game because of this (our objective is to escape the sandbox, there may be a way around this).

 ### Specs